Countryside Conversations: Victoria Twiston-Davies

 "I lost Rosie (8yrs) before school this morning and thought she must have gone out to the gallops with her Daddy but no, she came in and told me she’d hayed all the ponies - the independence, confidence & care of others, in this case, ponies, this instils in a child, I think would be hard to teach at school.

 I don’t think our children have been pushed, we don’t compete much, and I really believe and hope that’s why they love riding.
 It’s fun, it’s about adventures, one of my absolute favourite things in life is to do the school run on horseback with one or all of them, to or from school.
-We have snacks in pockets (of course), Rosie could tell you how many ditches there are between home & school as she trains her Shetland, we know where fords are, fields to canter, who’s homes we pass & might find a biscuit - I hope they will remember sticking jodhpurs under school uniform & seeing who can sing the loudest!"
+We have snacks in pockets, of course, Rosie could tell you how many ditches there are between home & school as she trains her Shetland, we know where fords are, fields to canter, who’s homes we pass & might find a biscuit - I hope they will children remember sticking jodhpurs under school uniform & seeing who can sing the loudest!"

 Would you like any of them to carry on the family tradition into racing as a career like their stepbrothers - Sam and William (now retired)?

-"As for their future, who knows, I think that although the racing world is strongly in their roots, but it is important to know that there is also a big, wonderful world out there to explore too."
+"As for their future, who knows, I think that although the racing world is strongly in their roots, but it is important to know that there is also a big, wonderful world out there to explore."

 Having two ourselves, we are big fans of ex-racers at G&G, and have seen some lovely photos of your girls on some the racehorses Nigel trains/has trained – what is it about some racehorses that make them fabulous riding horses post racing?